enketo/enketo-website/README.md

 Enketo Website
 ================

+## Build

 Install prerequisites with `npm install`.
-You may need to install `pug-cli`, `node-sass` and `browserify` globally or add to PATH.

 Build with `npm run build` and serve from /public.

 ## Develop